 Atomic cypherpunk in love with Monero, writing code to make it universally accessible and useful.
 Midship at the Soggy Monero Yacht Club

-- Reviving EVM based Monero Atomic Swaps
+- Reviving EVM-based Monero Atomic Swaps

 jeffro256 has been contributing to the Monero core repository for over two years with 98 merged commits to master thus far, and many open PRs.
 He is the lead developer of Carrot (Cryptonote Address on Rerandomizable-RingCT-Output Transactions), which might become the main supported addressing protocol post-FCMP++.
 He also worked on the Seraphis migration project in 2023/2024.